 People have a natural sense of fairness that they bring to work every day.
 Most reasonable people know that organizations need to have rules so that processes will work and customers will keep the cash flowing that keeps the business alive.
 But just like customers, when an individual’s internal rules of fairness are violated by company policy or behavior, they usually switch off any sense of loyalty.

-The recent incident with Uber CEO Travis Kalanick regarding driver fares is a great example of a perceived rule violation.
+An incident with Uber CEO Travis Kalanick regarding driver fares is a great example of a perceived rule violation.
 Kalanick got into a heated argument with an Uber driver who felt that the company doesn’t care about drivers making a decent living.
 The video went viral because viewers related to the perceived fairness violation.

 A fairness rule violation by a front-line manager can create an even worse situation for workers.
 It feels like there is no accountability; the manager seems to have freedom to do whatever it takes to get results.
 It feels like the company leaders don’t really care, no matter how often they say, “our people are our greatest asset.”

 When those feelings take their toll on workers’ loyalty, the impact can be serious and take on a life of their own.
 People begin to measure every company action on a ‘fairness’ scale rather than on business need.
 A critical element of Emotional Intelligence –motivation -- has been compromised, and people drop down to the compliance level of performance.
 They feel the manager cannot be trusted and they need to cover their backsides to protect themselves.
 “Take no risks…you can’t depend on the manager” becomes the overriding thought.